johanvanhelden/dockerhero/readme.md

 mySQL port: 3306
 ```

-You can visit phpMyAdmin GUI by going to `http://localhost:8026/`
+You can visit phpMyAdmin by going to `http://localhost:8026/`

 If you want to import databases from the file system, place them in `./databases/upload`.